Early Hick

 - Negates the stative verb with mo-:

-males motor'er torasampool-ABS NEG-height-VERB mountain-SUBE"The pool is not less tall than the mountain" -
+males motor'er torasampool-ABS NEG-height-VERB mountain-SUBL"The pool is not less tall than the mountain" -

 Temporal Reference